Skip to Content

 Academic Advising

-in Your Student's Career
+in Your Student's Success

 Whether your student transferred from another institution, or is attending Texas State as a first-time college student, academic advisors help ease their transition by providing academic guidance in a collaborative and supportive environment.
 From new student orientation to graduation, we are here to assist students with semester planning and provide information pertinent to their academic success.